echanlopez/BorderedFJReduction/README.md

 - This reflects the package philosophy: structure and diagnostics first, raw expressions second.

+In practice, the output of `BorderedFJMatrix` is typically assigned to a symbolic object.
+This allows direct programmatic access to the internal structures generated by the reduction, such as constraints, extended symplectic matrices, and iteration metadata.

 ```mathematica
 bfj = BorderedFJMatrix[kineticEnergy, symplecticPotential, vars];
 ```